Skip to content

 API server:

-• Bundled Node.js application at dist/SOURCE_FOLDER/api/index.js
+• Bundled Node.js server at dist/SOURCE_FOLDER/api/server.js

 • All routes, middleware, and dependencies bundled together